hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ### Somatic Variant Input VCF (optional)
 An high quality set of somatic SNV and INDEL calls can also improve the accuracy and utility of PURPLE.
 If provided, passing (or unfiltered) variants enhance the purity and ploidy fit in 2 ways.
-Firstly, each solution receives a penalty for the proportion of somatic variants which have implied ploidies that are inconsistent with the minor and major allele ploidy.
+Firstly, each solution receives a penalty for the proportion of somatic variants which have implied ploidies that are inconsistent with the minor and major allele copy number.
 Secondly, for highly diploid samples, the VAFs of the somatic variants are used directly to calculate a somatic variant implied purity.

 For both purposes, accurate VAF estimation is essential thus PURPLE requires the ‘AD’ (Allelic Depth) field in the vcf.